Find the Best Paris Attraction Pass For You

 Which is the best pass for your stay in Paris?
-Well that depends on what you want to do, so let us guide you through them.
+Well, that depends on what you want to do, so let us guide you through them.

 Paris City Pass

 Next up is the Paris City Pass, which is an all inclusive sightseeing pass.
 This is a great way to discover the city during a first-time visit to Paris.
 It allows you free entry into 60 different attractions and tours with the ability to skip the long lines that plague Paris’ famous sights.
 Most passes won’t cover the price of a boat cruise on the Seine, but this one does.
 The best part is that it also includes unlimited travel on the metro, bus, and RER journeys in zones 1 to 3.
 You can purchase it for a validity of 2, 3, 4, 5, or 6 days maximum.
 The prices for this pass are broken down into age groups: adults, teens aged 12-17, and children aged 4-11.
 You’ll also receive discounts at select shopping partners.
 If your dream city break is to head out early from your wonderful vacation home and make your way from one landmark to the next, this pass is for you.